-s an artist first, and designer of beautiful things, I left city life and my design licensing business in Los Angeles to return to Michigan where I grew up.
+An artist and designer of beautiful things, Jill Garber left city life and her successful commercial design licensing business in Los Angeles to return to the countryside in Michigan where she was born.

-Moving back to the farm which has been in my family since my childhood, I embarked on a lengthy restoration project turning the Circa 1920’s bungalo style house into a family home with design studios, and a stable for my big boy “Cash”.
-During the project I solidified the vision for my Couture Collection.
+Moving to the farm belonging to her family since childhood, she first embarked on a lengthy restoration project to redesign the Circa 1920’s farmhouse into a comfortable family home with spacious design studio spaces for her work.

 “People where you live," the little prince said, "grow five thousand roses in one garden... yet they don't find what they're looking for...
 They don't find it?"
 I answered.
 "And yet what they're looking for could be found in a single rose, or a little water..."Of course," I answered.